Meet Our Staff

 CARA ELTON, DVM

 Dr. Elton is a lifelong Alaskan.
-She was born and raised in Anchorage and her childhood pets were cared for at Diamond Animal Clinic, which later evolved into Diamond Animal Hospital + Emergency Services.
+She was born and raised in Anchorage and her childhood pets were cared for at Diamond Animal Clinic, which later evolved into Midnight Sun Animal Hospital + Emergency Care.

 Dr. Elton graduated from Auburn University College of Veterinary Medicine and is happy to be practicing high quality veterinary medicine in her hometown with a dedicated team of professionals.